isabella232/offer-decisioning.en/help/get-started/user-interface.md

 ## Offers and decisions change logs {#changes-logs}

 The Offer Library allows you to vizualise all the changes that have been made to an offer or a decision.
-To do this, open the offer or decision by clicking on its name in the **[!UICONTROL Browse]** tab, then select the **[!UICONTROL Change log]** tab.
+To do this, open the offer or decision by clicking on its name in the list, then select the **[!UICONTROL Change log]** tab.

 All the changes that have been made display in this screen, as well as the name of the user that performed the changes.